mybonk/mybonk-wiki/workshop-19/README.md

 | Fresh IBD from Mutinynet peers | ~10–30 MB/s download + verification | **5–20 minutes** |

 **The key insight:** copying verified blockchain state from a healthy peer is 10–30× faster than downloading and re-verifying every block from scratch (IBD).
 On mainnet, this difference is the gap between 30 minutes and 6+ hours.
 Backups matter.

+**Why no SSH for same-host transfers:** NixOS containers are not separate machines.
+Their entire filesystem lives as a plain directory tree on the host at `/var/lib/nixos-containers/<name>/`.
+The host can read and write container files directly, with no network involved — it is just a local copy at disk speed.
+SSH would add CPU overhead for encryption with no benefit.

+If the source node were on a different machine — a VM, a physical server, or a remote host — you would need SSH as rsync's transport layer: `rsync user@remote:/path/to/source /local/dest`.
+Method B in Part 1.3 shows exactly this pattern.

+**rsync progress display:** the `rsync` wrapper from `host-shell.nix` replaces the standard scrolling output with a two-line live display (current file + overall progress with ETA).
+It is active automatically for any interactive `rsync` call on the host.
+Omit `-v` and `--progress` from your commands — the wrapper provides a better version of both.

 For comparison if this were mainnet:
 ```